sdiehl/wiwinwlh/tutorial.md

 ana coalg = Fix . fmap (ana coalg) . coalg
 ```

 We call these functions *catamorphisms* and *anamorphisms*.
-Notice especially that the types of thees two
+Notice especially that the types of these two
 functions simply reverse the direction of arrows.
-Interpreted in another way they transform an
+Interpreted in another, way they transform an
 algebra/colaglebra which defines a flat structure-preserving mapping between ``Fix f`` ``f`` into a function
 which either rolls or unrolls the fixpoint.
 What is particularly nice about this approach is that the
 recursion is abstracted away inside the functor definition and we are free to just implement the flat